 When it comes to improving your company’s NPS score, don’t feel like you’re out there all alone.
 Engage your contact center agents and let them self-identify areas of improvement and you’re well on your way toward getting only positive answers when your customers are asked: “Would you recommend our company to a friend or colleague?”

-To move the Brand NPS needle, actions and improvements are needed right across the customer journey, however the contact centre is shown to have a disproportionate impact on customer sentiment for those customers who need to contact you and through word of mouth on those that haven’t contacted you.
+To move the Brand NPS needle, actions and improvements are needed right across the customer journey, however the contact center is shown to have a disproportionate impact on customer sentiment for those customers who need to contact you and through word of mouth on those that haven’t contacted you.
 Using a combination of root cause analysis and methods to improve agent self-awareness of their role and impact on customer sentiment, the contact center can systematically improve the customer experience, and so can drive an overall improvement in both Transactional and Brand NPS.